Provide Fast, Organized Feedback with Electronic Commenting Tools

-Adobe Systems – September 30, 2009
+By Adobe – September 30, 2009

 Still reviewing documents with pen and ink?
 It's time to put outdated processes to rest and boost your productivity.
-With Acrobat 9, you can easily add a wide range of comments to a PDF document—from notes and text edits to document attachments, callouts, and sound files without ever modifying the source file.
+With Acrobat 9, you can easily add a wide range of review comments to a PDF document—from notes and text edits to document attachments, callouts, and sound files without ever modifying the source file.
 Here's how:

 Step 1: Open the Comment & Markup toolbar to see the range of options available: